anguy079/auto-homelab/docs/github/mkdocs-overview.md

 MkDocs is a static site generator built for documentation.
 It can:

-- 💧 Hydrate Markdown files using variables
+- 💧 Hydrate Markdown files using variables via the `macros` plugin
 - 📁 Convert `.md` files into clean HTML pages
 - 🚀 Serve docs locally or deploy to GitHub Pages / Cloudflare Pages
 - 🔄 Automate file generation, renaming, and relocation via plugins